How To Photograph the Elderly in Myanmar

 There was no common language between us, but they were kind and gracious and the photos I made remain a great memory of my trip to Myanmar.

-I was happy to make a series of prints which I sent back to be shared amongst their families.
+I was happy to make a series of prints which I sent back to be shared among their families.

-Myanmar was a revelation for me.
+Myanmar was a revelation to me.
 It’s a very beautiful country with a long and rich history.
-I'm very much looking forward to my next trip to Myanmar.

 While aspects of the country are changing quickly, one thing I'm sure that will remain a constant is the kind and generous spirit of the Burmese people.